t-mart/dotfiles/.github/README.md

 These are my dotfiles.

-## System deployment concepts
+## How it works

 The basic idea is to:

-- Designate our whole home directory as a *bare* repository, which allows us to place the typical `.git` directory in a custom spot (`$HOME/.dotfile_config`).
-Inside this bare repository, we selectively choose which files are version-controlled and ignore those that are not.
+- Use a *bare* repository, which lets us put the usual `.git` directory somewhere else.
+If we used a *non-bare* repository, git would create `$HOME/.git`, which would cause any git command run in a path under the home directory to erroneously believe it was in a repository (git commands traverse the file path hierarchy to find this directory).
-- Alias `dfgit` to a specially-flavored invocation of git that is aware of this bare repository.
+- In our shell, alias `dfgit` to a specially-flavored invocation of git that is uses this bare repository.

 This system is heavily inspired by <https://www.atlassian.com/git/tutorials/dotfiles>.

 ## Installing onto a new system

-0. Install git
+1. Install git (and private keys, etc)

-1. Clone
+2. Clone

     ```sh
-    git clone --bare git@github.com:t-mart/dotfiles.git $HOME/.dotfile_config
+    git clone --bare git@github.com:t-mart/dotfiles.git "$HOME/.dotfile_config"
     ```

-2. Bootstrap `dfgit`

-    We need to perform an initial checkout of this repository with a custom invocation of git.
-This is just to bootstrap our current session.
-Later, this alias/function will be present in our shell startup files.

-    - If on Linux-ish, do this:

-        ```sh
-        # LINUX ONLY
-        alias dfgit='git --git-dir=$HOME/.dotfile_config/ --work-tree=$HOME'
-        ```

-    - Or on Windows, do this:

-        ```powershell
-        # WINDOWS/POWERSHELL ONLY
-        function dfgit {
-            git --git-dir=$HOME/.dotfile_config/ --work-tree=$HOME $args
-        }
-        ```

 3. Checkout out the dotfiles

+    This gnarly command only needs to be used once on a fresh machine.
+After checkout, we'll use a shell alias.

     ```sh
-    dfgit checkout
+    git --git-dir="$HOME/.dotfile_config/" --work-tree="$HOME" checkout
     ```

     **This step might fail** because the checkout might doesn't want to overwrite files that already exist.
 So, delete the ones listed or back them up somewhere.
 Rerun the command until it succeeds.

+4. Create a new shell

+    So that way, the dotfiles take effect and load the `dfgit` alias of our various shells. `dfgit` can now be used for all interactions with the dotfile repository.

-4. Don't show untracked files
+5. Hide untracked files

-    This ensures that `git status` doesn't show us a ton of files that we're not interested in.
+    This ensures that `dfgit status` doesn't show us a ton of files that we're not interested in.
     (Conversely, you will not be notified of a new file that you may want to commit, so remember to explicitly add them.)